forestgrape/coronavirus/index.md

 ## Updates
 All updates regarding the current Covid Situation here.
 Larger updates here, smaller updates are noted in the section [Minor Updates](#minor-updates) below.
 - 9.11.
 Formulations corrected and improved.
   > I spend more time on reading and analyzing than on formulations and proof reading.
-While I try, sometimes words are not weighted carefully and it takes a couple of days to discover & improve unworldly formulations.
+Although I try, sometimes words are not weighted carefully and it can take a couple of days to discover & improve unworldly formulations.
 - 7.11.
 Updates in [Spread Analyses](./spread_analyses.md) in work:
-  - [Infector Distribution](./spread_analyses.md#infector-distribution): 20% of infected were responsible for 80% of the infected cases detected by the contact tracing in Hong Kong.
+  - [Infector Distribution](./spread_analyses.md#infector-distribution): 20% of infected were responsible for 80% of the transmissions detected by the contact tracing in Hong Kong.
   - Section on [Pre-symptomatic Infectors](./spread_analyses.md#pre-symptomatic-infectors) in work
 - 6.11.
 Renamed ~~"Monitor Failure"~~ to [Estimates Out of Bounds](./monitor_and_control.md#detect-estimates-out-of-bounds).
 Case numbers are case numbers and not estimates.
     > Mainly I was shocked by the very steep increase of deaths and still am [analyses in work].
 I spent/d a lot of time learning to analyse from different view points and to estimate unbiasedly (regardless whether liked).